Fiery Thai Kettle Chips and Sweet Potato Burgers with Beer Sweet Chili Cream Sauce

 - Add the potato chips and the oats to a food processor, process until just crumbs remain.

 - In a large mixing bowl add the chip crumbs, sweet potato cubes, cooked quinoa, black beans, cilantro, onions, garlic powder, smoked paprika, and beer.
 Mix until well combined.
 Form into 6 large patties, about ¾ inch tall.

 - Heat remaining olive oil in a skillet over medium high heat, cook the patties until golden brown on each side, adding more olive oil to the pan when it starts to dry.

-- In a small bowl stir together the sour cream, chili sauce, cayenne, salt and garlic powder.
+- In a small bowl stir together the sauce ingredients.

 - Plate burgers in the buns topped with avocado slices, tomato, sauce and potato chips (if using), serve immediately.

 - To make in advance, make the burger patty mixture, add to an air tight container, chill for up to three days before using.